TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 Ally targeting in defiance is another question.
 Should it never happen?
 Happen 10-20% of the time?
 Should we have two doubles defiance modes, one with ally targeting and the other without?

+# Battle Royale

+An imitation "Battle Royale" mode, which would just be a pbr doubles battle, with chat split into four teams.

+Example:

+Chat is split into teams 1, 2, 3, and 4 (can be colors or whatever)

+The 4v4 matchup might be:
+PBR's "blue corner": vaporeon, jolteon, flareon, umbreon
+vs
+PBR's "red corner": moltres, zapdos, articuno, and entei.

+It's doubles, so the initial matchup is umbreon and flareon vs moltres and zapdos.

+Team 1 controls umbreon and jolteon.
+Team 2 controls flareon and vaporeon.
+Team 3 controls moltres and articuno.
+Team 4 controlls zapdos and entei.

+Each team can switch between their two pokemon, if switching is on.
+When any pokemon faints, the other pokemon on that team gets sent out, unless fainted.

+If team 2 ends up playing both their pokemon at once (meaning all team 1's pokemon are fainted), then their second pokemon is controlled by defiance, rather than by team 1.

+If all pokemon on the red corner (team 3 + team 4) are fainted, and both teams on the blue corner (team 1, team 2) still have a Pokemon remaining, we can either:
+- draw between teams 1 and 2
+- declare a winner based on tiebreak rules

+## Issues
+Moves like baton pass, u-turn, roar, metronome, etc. could cause team 1 to end up fighting with both their pokemon, while team 2's pokemon aren't fighting at all.
+Should these moves be banned?
+Note we can still ensure that team 1's second Pokemon is controlled by defiance, and not by team 2.

+Do we need to remove/replace moves like surf for being OP?

 # Resources